 A well-designed travel backpack is carry-on-sized, loads from the front (not the top), and has a laptop compartment.
 For business travel, make sure your bag looks work appropriate.

-We designed the Tortuga Travel Backpack with all of these features (and more) after being unable to find the perfect luggage for a backpacking trip to Europe.
-Although we (Fred and Jeremy) didn't originally intend the Tortuga for business travel, we've found that it also works well for this purpose as we both travel frequently for work.
+We designed the Outbreaker travel backpack with all of these features (and more) after being unable to find the perfect luggage for a backpacking trip to Europe.
+Although we didn't originally intend the Outbreaker for business travel, we've found that it also works well for this purpose as we both travel frequently for work.